kordastilab/ImmunoCluster/README.md

 ## 1\.
 Introduction

-In this walkthrough we will learn to perform immune profiling with immunoCluster and examine changes in immune populations from human PBMC following bone marrow transplantation (BMT).
+In this walkthrough we will learn to perform immune profiling with immunoCluster to examine changes in immune populations from human PBMC following bone marrow transplantation (BMT).

 We will start with pre-gated .fcs data files.
 The samples were taken